JustinMountain/our-civic-voice/README.md

 ### Phase 1

 The first phase will involve setting up the database and access to its contents.
-Need to move CSV Update check to CSV script from DB script

 ~~1.
 Setup crawler for Ontario MPP into DB~~
 2. Setup crawler for Federal MPs into DB